rulala/fac-ws_ai_multi-agent/README.md

 4. **Compliance check**: Add `compliance_agent` that checks regulatory requirements before approval.

 > [!IMPORTANT]
-> The "Production Ready" implementation (Pattern 6) is **not an architectural pattern** but rather a set of **operational concerns** that should can be appended to ANY of the architectural patterns (1-5) or chain of patterns when deploying to production.
+> The "Production Ready" implementation is **not an architectural pattern** but rather a set of **operational concerns** that should can be appended to ANY of the architectural patterns (1-5) or chain of patterns when deploying to production.
 It demonstrates:
 >
 > - Error handling and recovery
 > - Retry mechanisms